 AI in applications

-Shipping todayThe same code that governs an agent inside an application governs an agent inside a machine that moves.
-Once AI has a body, there is no after to inspect.
+The same code that governs an agent inside an application governs an agent inside a machine that moves.
+Once AI has a body, there is no "after" to inspect — you can't filter a kick once it lands.

-Where this goesIndustrial and medical systems that act on their own.
-Same architecture, same proof, because the guarantees are built into how the software is constructed.
+Industrial and medical systems that act on their own.
+Same architecture, same proof — because mathematical governance was built into the construction from the start, not retrofitted when the stakes arrived.

 The architecture was built first.
 The company was built to carry it.